raspberrypilearning/turtle-race-visual/en/step_4.md

 ## Race the turtles

 --- task ---

-In another `for` loop, make the first turtle move forwards a random distance, 100 times.
+Make the first turtle move forward a random distance, 100 times.

 --- code ---
 ---